Frederick Van Ness Bradley: Early life and career

 Bradley was born in Chicago and moved to Rogers City, Michigan, in 1910 where he attended the public schools and graduated from Rogers City High School.

+World War I

-He attended Montclair Academy in Montclair, New Jersey and in 1918 joined the United States Army for World War I. Bradley served in the Student Army Training Corps at Plattsburgh Barracks, New York.
+He attended Montclair Academy in Montclair, New Jersey, and in 1918 joined the United States Army for World War I. Bradley served in the Student Army Training Corps at Plattsburgh Barracks, New York.

+Business career

 He graduated from Cornell University in 1921.
-His father was president of the Michigan Limestone and Chemical Company, and Bradley worked for the company as a salesman in Buffalo, New York from 1921 to 1923.
+His father was president of the Michigan Limestone and Chemical Company, and Bradley worked for the company as a salesman in Buffalo, New York, from 1921 to 1923.
 He was a purchasing agent with Bradley Transportation Company in Rogers City, Michigan from 1924 to 1938.

 Congress

 In 1938, Bradley was the successful Republican nominee to represent Michigan's 11th congressional district, defeating incumbent Democrat John Luecke.
-He was reelected four times and served from January 3, 1939 until his death.
+He was reelected four times and served from January 3, 1939, until his death.
 He was chairman of the Committee on Merchant Marine and Fisheries in the 80th Congress.
 With his longtime interest in Great Lakes shipping, Bradley was the legislative sponsor behind the construction of the Round Island Passage Light.

+Death and burial

-Bradley died in New London, Connecticut on May 24, 1947 while there to attend a meeting of the United States Coast Guard Academy board of visitors.
+Bradley died in New London, Connecticut, on May 24, 1947, while there to attend a meeting of the United States Coast Guard Academy board of visitors.
 He was interred at Rogers City Memorial Park.